kaiorosa1/100-days-of-code/r1-log.md

 I've finished CSS Flexbox on FCC.
 It's much like reading documentation.
 Mainly worked on the final design of the final table of Campo Minado.

+## R1D11

+I've fishished the FCC section about CSS grid.
+It was fun and there are a phonebook of properties like the the other CSS sections.
+CSS grid is a easier way to format your elements and a very useful tool to have when dealing with responsiveness.
+I worked on the flood fill functionality of the minesweeper on Campo Minado.